Let the Kelsey Museum guide you in the exploration of the ancient world!

-The following kits are available:
+The following crates are available:

 This kit introduces young students to the world of ancient Egypt through a variety of interactive materials.
 With hieroglyphic stamps, mummy masks, and samples of real papyrus, children get a hands-on learning experience.
 (K-4)